Neurojedi/Machine-Learning-Zero2Hero/README.md

 # Machine-Learning-Zero2Hero

 Welcome to my Machine Learning Hero-to-Zero.
-In this repository, you will find Jupyter notebooks which combines mathematical aspects and practices of Machine Learning Algorithms.
-I am planning to publish around 30 notebooks and these notebooks will be educative.
+In this repository, you will find Jupyter notebooks which introduces machine learning algorithms by combining mathematical aspects behind the algorithms and practices.
+I am planning to publish around 40 educative notebooks in this repository.

 #### Why am I doing that ?